The National Gallery of Art

 The architecture of Moshe Safdie

-Inside, however, the ramp that leads to the Great Hall under the glass structure reminds me more of a cathedral from the Gothic period with its columns that irresistibly lead the view upwards.
+Inside, however, the ramp through which you reach the Great Hall under the glass structure reminds me more of a cathedral from the Gothic period, with its columns that irresistibly lead the eye upwards.
 The glass fronts of the building do the rest to give this part of the building a bright ambience.
-Despite modern building materials such as concrete and glass, the entrance to the Great Hall looks like a cathedral.
+Despite modern building materials such as concrete and glass, the entrance to the large hall looks like a cathedral.

-Standing under the glass structure of the Great Hall, the awnings covering the glass panels provide shade.
-When the sun is shining outside, they appear like a flower opening with its leaves above the viewer.
-The windows overlook the Houses of Parliament, the Ottawa River and the hills of Gatineau.
-Opposite the entrance there are also only steps to the Byward Market.
+If you stand under the glass structure of the large hall, the awnings that cover the glass panels provide shade.
+When the sun shines outside, they look like a flower that opens its leaves above the viewer.
+The windows look out over the Parliament building, the Ottawa River and the hills of Gatineau.
+Opposite the entrance it is only steps to the Byward Market.

 Packing tips for a city trip to Ottawa Ontario

-- Comfortable shoes, because you will be walking a lot in Ottawa.
+- Comfortable shoes, because you will definitely be walking a lot in Ottawa.

-- A City backpack, in which you can store everything for a day trip through the city.
+- A City backpack, in which you can store everything you need for a day tour through the city, for example.

 - I also always use it for fine dining in one of the city's restaurants Pumps mit.

-- A rain jacket not only protects against rain, but also against wind and cool temperatures.
+- An rain jacket not only protects against rain, but also against wind and cool temperatures.

 - Ottawa City Maps * for orientation.
 You can find more Ottawa tips from us in Travel Guide Canada East of Ivanovsky *, which Monika wrote as a co-author.

-During our tour of the National Gallery of Art, we repeatedly come across interiors in which the visitor finds bright resting places.
-For example, he can use them to review the masterpieces of art in his mind.
-In the Water Court, a pond invites you to relax.
+On our tour of the National Gallery of Art, we repeatedly come across interior spaces in which visitors find bright places to rest.
+For example, he can review the masterpieces of art in his mind.
+A pond in the Water Court invites you to relax.
 The Garden Court is planted with red flowers.
-The species of plants in this part of the museum varies with the seasons, we learn.
-Finally, in a third room there is an art installation by an artist from British Columbia, whose sculptures are reminiscent of the fate of the Native American tribes.
+The plant species in this part of the museum varies with the season, we learn.
+Finally, in a third room there is an art installation by an artist from British Columbia, whose sculptures recall the fate of the Indian tribes.

 The Rideau Street Chapel at the National Gallery of Art